awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam-tags.md

 ```

 **Important**
 An explicit denial policy does not work for plural APIs\.
-Even with the attachment of tag value `Tom` to trigger `t2`, Sam is still able to call `GetTriggers` to view trigger `t2`\.
+Even with the attachment of tag value `Tom` to trigger `t2`, Sam can still call `GetTriggers` to view trigger `t2`\.
 Because of this, the administrator might not want to allow access to the `GetTriggers` API operations\.
 The following example shows the results when Sam runs the `GetTriggers` API\.

 ```
 aws glue get-triggers